awsdocs/amazon-eks-user-guide/doc_source/security-groups-for-pods.md

 **To deploy security groups for pods**

-1. If you're using security groups for Fargate pods only, and don't have any Amazon EC2 nodes in your cluster, skip to step 4\.
+1. If you're using security groups for Fargate pods only, and don't have any Amazon EC2 nodes in your cluster, skip to the [Create a namespace](#pod-security-groups-create-namespace) step\.
 Check your current CNI plugin version with the following command\.

    ```
    kubectl describe daemonset aws-node --namespace kube-system | grep Image | cut -d "/" -f 2